anajevtic11/Stock_market_forecasting/README.md

 Before developing our model, we perform exploratory data analysis (EDA).

 ### Exploratory Data Analysis
 We perform exploratory data analysis (EDA) to check for missing data and outliers, as well as identify necessary model order parameters.
-To identify outliers, we use a statistical measure - **Median Absolute Deviation (MAD)**, on a rolling window of size 60 to account for non-stationarity of the time series:
+To identify outliers, we use a statistical measure - **Median Absolute Deviation (MAD)**, on a rolling window of size 60 to account for non-stationarity of the time series.

 <img src="Figures/Open_prices_outlier.JPG" width="750">

 Next, we analyze the properties of the `Open` signal to find optimal parameters `p` and `q` for the ARIMA(p,d,q) model.